IndigoPolecat/BingoBrewers/README.md

 - OneConfig is the config library I'm using that is similar to Essential, but without the cosmetics and general bullshit.
 It's an open source mod by [PolyFrost](https://polyfrost.org/) and is likely compatible with several of your other Skyblock Mods such as NEU.
 It will be installed when you first launch your game.

 **Is it a RAT?**
-- Nope, you can read the source and compile yourself at https://github.com/IndigoPolecat/BingoBrewers.
+- Nope, but you shouldn't trust me on that.
+You can read the source and compile yourself at https://github.com/IndigoPolecat/BingoBrewers.

 # Upcoming Features
 - Port the mod to Fabric, we believe that the foraging update is coming sooner rather than later and want the mod to be available for it on release.
 - Warp network of sorts, utilizing clients that have enabled the setting to warp people into crystal hollows lobbies with items they want.
 - Adding support for other CH related elements to be shared (structure locations, key guardian)
 - Improve Bingo Shop calculator
+- Rewrite of most features
+- Update to support OneConfig's v1 update.